MicrosoftDocs/memdocs/memdocs/intune/configuration/wi-fi-settings-windows.md

   - **Maximum time to authenticate before timeout**: Enter the maximum number of seconds to wait before authenticating to the network, from 1-120 seconds.
   - **Allow Windows to prompt user for additional authentication credentials**: Choosing **Yes** allows the Windows system to prompt the user for additional credentials if the authentication method requires it.
 Choose **No** to hide these prompts.

 - **Enable pairwise master key (PMK) caching**: Select **Yes** to cache the PMK used in authentication.
 This caching typically allows authentication to the network to complete faster.
 Choose **No** to force the authentication handshake when connecting to the Wi-Fi network every time.
+This must be set to **Yes** to use pre-authentication.

   - **Maximum time a PMK is stored in cache**: Enter the number of minutes a pairwise master key (PMK) is stored in the cache, from 5-1440 minutes.
   - **Maximum number of PMKs stored in cache**: Enter the number of keys stored in cache, from 1-255.

 - **Enable pre-authentication**: Pre-authentication allows the profile to authenticate to all access points for the network in the profile before connecting.
 When moving between access points, pre-authentication reconnects the user or devices more quickly.
 Choose **Yes** for the profile to authenticate to all access points for this network that are within range.
 Choose **No** to require the user or device to authenticate to each access point separately.
+You must also enable PMK caching to use pre-authentication.

   - **Maximum pre-authentication attempts**: Enter the number of tries to preauthenticate, from 1-16.